 So we devour these teachings in search of instant gratification and for a moment it works.
 The relief is intoxicating.
 We revel in our miracle manifestation and the sensation of “high vibes” has us hooked.

 The pervasive feeling of lust returns ever too hastily, and once more we are ravenous with desire.
 Possessed yet again with what we don't have, we return to vision boards, affirmations and "spiritual teachings" to anesthetize our pains of inadequacy and prepare for our next chase.

-Meanwhile, poverty, inequality, and corruption roam freely around the world, and the planet’s resources teeter on extinction.
+Meanwhile—racism, poverty, inequality, and corruption continue to spread throughout the world, and the planet’s resources teeter on extinction.